jwoods1/xpress/README.md

 - Heroku is on a git hook listening on the master branch.
 - Anything pushed to master branch will be pushed to the live heroku account.

+### Database
+- We are using Firebase for all the data storage.
+The connection information is in /src/redux/utils/firebaseUtil.js

 ### Configuration